 This type of content should be shared and boosted on social media, and should always be followed up with an email or even a phone call encouraging people to learn more about your services or request a quote.

-To succeed at content marketing you need only follow these simple steps:
+To succeed at insurance content marketing you need to follow these easy steps:

 - Understand your audience’s needs